 Even though peanuts are a good source of healthy fats, they contain carbs and proteins too.

-The source further recommends keeping your carb intake under 10% of your daily intake to potentially lose weight and maintain ketosis.
+The source further suggests keeping your carb intake under 10% of your daily intake to potentially lose weight and maintain ketosis.

 Eating too many carbohydrates is what kicks you out of this state and makes your body stop burning fats.
 So, follow the serving size of peanut butter wisely.